Rongoā Māori Services Hauraki, Takapuna & Northland Based

 How You Can Access Rongoā Māori

 You must have an ACC covered injury.
 If support for your injury is covered by ACC, you can request rongoā Māori as part of your rehabilitation.
-Request this through Lisa at Global Health or the ACC recovery team member who’s managing your claim, through the online service MyACC.
+Request this through Reception at Global Health or the ACC recovery team member who’s managing your claim, through the online service MyACC.

 What is Rongoā Māori